-We are delighted to celebrate the 20th Anniversary of the Weissman Center for Leadership with the pre-broadcast documentary screening on the life, work, and leadership of Frances Perkins, class of 1902, As the first women to hold a U.S. Cabinet position as the Secretary of Labor, this documentary reveals how Mount Holyoke College shaped Perkins worldview, details the social causes which she championed, and presents her leadership legacy today through featured interviews with House Speaker House Speaker Nancy Pelosi, former Senator George Mitchell (Maine), New York Times columnist David Brooks, and MSNBC television host and political commentator Lawrence O’Donnell.
+We are delighted to celebrate the 20th Anniversary of the Weissman Center for Leadership with a pre-broadcast documentary screening on the life, work, and leadership of Frances Perkins, class of 1902, As the first women to hold a U.S. Cabinet position as the Secretary of Labor, this documentary reveals how Mount Holyoke College shaped Perkins' worldview, details the social causes which she championed, and presents her leadership legacy today through featured interviews with House Speaker Nancy Pelosi, former Senator George Mitchell (Maine), New York Times columnist David Brooks, and MSNBC television host and political commentator Lawrence O’Donnell.

 Frances Perkins, Class of 1902, began her political life before she had the legal right to vote.
 In 1898 she enrolled at Mount Holyoke, the country's oldest women's college.
 At Mount Holyoke, Perkins was deeply influenced by an economic history course that required her to survey working conditions in the nearby industrial city of Holyoke.
 She was also affected by reading about the suffering caused by poverty, unfair labor practices, and unhealthy living conditions.
 In her senior year, she heard an address by Florence Kelley, head of the National Consumer's League, a women's group that advocated for decent wages and working conditions.
 Perkins became a convert to Kelley's cause.